Undistraction/position/README.md

 # Position

-A set of mixins for handling position and offsets.
+Position is set of mixins for handling position and offsets.

 This project takes Hugo Giraudel's [mixin](http://hugogiraudel.com/2014/05/19/new-offsets-sass-mixin/) and adds some nice features including new keywords and support for custom units.